 For a foreign reader, this is a bet on one of the world’s largest untapped shale basins.
 Vaca Muerta, in Argentine Patagonia, holds enormous reserves of gas that the country has struggled for years to turn into cash.

 Buying the upstream blocks locks in the fuel supply.
-As reported in the energy trade press, the three fields are meant to feed two floating plants that would chill the gas into liquid for shipping abroad.
+As reported in the energy trade press, the three fields are meant to feed two floating plants that chill the gas into liquid for shipping abroad.

 The partners are the point as much as the money.
 XRG is the international arm of Abu Dhabi’s national oil company, and Eni is a global major, so their commitment signals that serious capital now believes Argentina can deliver.